 This is one of the first sweet potato smoothies I ever made.
 If you’ve never used sweet potato in your smoothies before, be sure to give it a try!

 Sweet potatoes are an exceptionally rich source of vitamin A (as beta-carotene).
 They also are a good source of vitamins B5 and B6, as well as copper.
-You can sweet potatoes cooked or raw.
+You can use the sweet potatoes cooked or raw.
 I chose to use cooked in this recipe as more of the flavor comes out when it is cooked.
 I boiled it for about 8 minutes (just enough to make it soft), but not over cooked.
-I than let it cool for about 10 minutes, (I put it in the freezer to speed this process up).
+I then let it cool for about 10 minutes.
+(I put it in the freezer to speed this process up).
 You can use raw sweet potato if you prefer.

 I didn’t add additional water as the cooked sweet potato and orange provided enough liquid, but if you are going to use raw sweet potato, you might want to add a little water or almond milk.